CU-CommunityApps/cu-kfs-customizations-reports/README.md

 # cu-kfs-customizations-reports
-bash scripts to generate reports showing customizations we have made to our KFS overlay
+Bash scripts to generate reports showing customizations we have made to our KFS overlay.
+To run this job, use bash.